flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

 ### Ignition config

-The preferred way to configure a Flatcar Linux machine is via Ignition.
+The preferred way to configure a Flatcar Container Linux machine is via Ignition.
 Unfortunately, libvirt does not have direct support for Ignition yet, so configuring it involves including qemu-specific xml.

 This configuration can be done in the following steps: